AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

-`The Neuroscience Gateway (NSG) <http://www.nsgportal.org/>`__ is an NSF funded project that provides HPC resouces for neuroscienists.
+`The Neuroscience Gateway (NSG) <http://www.nsgportal.org/>`__ is an NSF funded project that provides HPC resources for neuroscientists.
 It provides access to extensive CPU, GPU, and Memory resources that may not always be available locally.
 But just as important, NSG includes a wide variety of pre-installed computational neuroscience software that can be used for everything from modeling, data analysis, and even AI and ML applications.
 For modeling and simulation not only does NSG include BMTK, but also other population tools like NEURON, NEST, Brian, PyNN, NetPyNE, among others.
 See